Cisco-Talos/DynDataResolver/README.md

 **Blog**

-A new version will be released soon.
+A new version will be released tomorrow.
 You can find a preview video here:

 https://youtu.be/miSFddzvzL8